 What happens if you get into an accident as a teen driver?
 First, don’t panic.
 We know it can be scary, especially if you’ve never been in an accident before, but you need to be calm enough to follow a few important steps post-accident:

 1. See if anybody is hurt.
-If they are, call 911 ASAP.
+If they are, call 911 as soon as possible.

 2. Move your vehicle off the road/out of traffic if it’s drivable and turn on the hazard lights.